 Making headlines around the world was President Trump's decision to move his residency from the state of New York to Florida, the home of Mar-a-largo.
 With any move to another state, this would effect his estate plan in different ways.
 Some commentators have discussed his Florida's homestead property rules and Florida's estate taxes, among other aspects to the move.
-We are proud to have been mentioned as a source in the article written on MSN.com.
 So what are the estate planning implications that President Trump would need to consider?

 - Estate Taxes: While the exact amount of the President's net worth is unknown, we are certain that his estate well exceeds the current estate tax exclusion credit of $11.4 million.
 This amount would double as he is married, so he and the first lady have some $22.8 million dollars that they can pass estate tax free to his family.
 This amount raises according to inflation annually.
 Importantly, Florida does not have an estate tax of any sort.
 Any estate tax is purely a Federal tax.
 Generally speaking, any assets over $11.4 million (2019) distributed upon your death (potentially doubled if you are married) are taxed at 40% of the amount over the tax free credit.
 Most people do not have to worry about the estate tax but our President obviously does.